Everest Base Camp Trek

 |Best Season||March to May & August to November|

 |Accomodation||Hotels in cities & Lodges during the Trek|

 |Nature Of Trek:||Lodge to Lodge Trekking|

 |Trip Route:||Lukla- Namche - Dingboche- Lobuche- Gorakshep, and EBC|

 |Attractions:||Tengboche Monastery, Namche Bazaar, Everest Base Camp, Kala Patthar.|

-- Wildlife encounters; musk deer, snow leopard, Himalayan tahr, black bear, and many spectacular types of iridescent pheasant.
+- Wildlife encounters like musk deer, red panda, snow leopard, Himalayan tahr, black bear, and colorful pheasants.

 This whelming journey takes you to the base of the world’s highest mountain with a magnificent view of Mt.
 Everest.
 The Everest base camp trail progresses along with beautiful, brave climber memorials, Sherpa villages, and glaciers that an adventure enthusiast would never want to miss.
 This glimpse of the world’s highest peak will certainly be an eye-pleasing sight.